 - Sour oranges, regular oranges, or lemons.

 I make this stuffing to taste so it is hard to define amounts.
+But I am ad libbing it.
 This makes enough to stuff a bird and place the rest in a casserole dish to be baked in the oven after the turkey comes out.